 Subterranean Saturday - 1st July 2017

-For this walk, we stuck to routes known to “Camera John” and Sancho Panza, but of the rest only “Cake John” had been to the secret mine before...
+Sancho Panza, but of the rest only “Cake John” had been to the secret mine

 Once we were onto the Sierra, we went up Tina´s Trail and were rewarded by a fantastic view across the valley as we crossed the fire break.
 It was a remarkably clear day.

-Since there is no real path to the secret mine, I guess one reason why it is still secret, we had to go “off pist
+Since there is no real path to the secret mine, I guess one reason why it is still secret, we had to go “off piste” for a hundred meters or so; Barbara valiantly took the lead and forged her way through the brush.

-e” for a hundred meters or so; Barbara valiantly took the lead and forged her way through the brush.
+Since there is no real path to the secret mine, I guess one reason why it is still secret, we had to go “off piste” for a hundred meters or so; Barbara valiantly took the lead and forged her way through the brush.

 After exploring the mine, we stopped for a drink and a small break.
 Sancho Panza and Deeta kept us amused by playing tag around a tree.